kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 9.md

 9. Stop the lab-9-gateway application.

-10. Add the dependency for the config client.  org.springframework.cloud / spring-cloud-config-client.
+10. Add the dependency for the config client.  org.springframework.cloud / spring-cloud-starter-config.

 11. Add the dependency for Eureka-based service discovery.  org.springframework.cloud / spring-cloud-starter-netflix-eureka-client.